IMAGHarmony: Controllable Image Editing with Consistent Object Quantity and Layout: Method

-\textbf{Training.} We optimize only the proposed HA module and IP attention of "Down4" block, while keeping the UNet of SDXL entirely frozen to retain its pre-trained generative capacity.
-Given the text features $F_t$ and the harmony features $F_h$, we adopt the standard MSE loss $L_{\text{MSE}}$~\cite{goodfellow2016deep} defined as:
+\textbf{Training.} During training, we optimize only the proposed HA module while keeping the SDXL UNet frozen, so as to preserve the pretrained generative prior of the backbone model.
+Given the textual feature $F_t$ and the projected perception feature $F_p'$, we adopt the standard noise-prediction objective in the latent space:

-where $x_0$ denotes the ground-truth image, $\epsilon$ is sampled Gaussian noise, $x_t$ is the noisy image at timestep $t$, and $\epsilon_{\theta}$ is the predicted noise from the model.
-The timestep $t \in [0, T]$ is uniformly sampled, with $T$ denoting the total number of denoising steps.
-This objective guides the model to learn semantic and structural alignment while preserving the frozen generative base backbone.
+where $\boldsymbol{z}_0$ denotes the latent representation of the ground-truth image encoded by the VAE, $\boldsymbol{\epsilon} \sim \mathcal{N}(0,I)$ is Gaussian noise, $\boldsymbol{z}_t$ is the noisy latent at timestep $t$, and $\boldsymbol{\epsilon}_{\theta}$ is the predicted noise.
+The timestep $t \in [0,T]$ is uniformly sampled, where $T$ denotes the total number of denoising steps.
+By optimizing this objective, the HA module learns to inject quantity- and layout-aware conditioning into the frozen diffusion backbone, thereby improving both semantic accuracy and structural consistency.

-\textbf{Inference.} During inference, we adopt the proposed PNS strategy to identify the best candidate.
-Building on the selected candidate, we further incorporate classifier-free guidance (CFG)~\cite{ho2022classifier} to enhance conditional generation and ensure consistency in object count and spatial layout.
-The final denoising prediction is computed as:
+\textbf{Inference.} During inference, we employ classifier-free guidance (CFG)~\cite{ho2022classifier} to strengthen conditional editing.
+The final noise prediction is computed as